 NATIONAL CHEESEBURGER DAY

-There are other claims the invention of the cheeseburger:
+There are other claims of the invention of the cheeseburger:

 - Kaelin’s Restaurant – Louisville, Kentucky says it invented the cheeseburger in 1934.

-- 1935 – A trademark for the name “cheeseburger” was awarded to Louis Ballast of the Humpty Dumpty Drive-In in Denver, Colorado.
+- Denver, Colorado – 1935 – A trademark for the name “cheeseburger” was awarded to Louis Ballast of the Humpty Dumpty Drive-In.

-To celebrate National Cheeseburger Day, gather some friends together, start up your barbecue grills, grill some hamburger patties, add your favorite cheese, then enjoy!
+To celebrate National Cheeseburger Day, gather some friends together, and grill up some burgers – with cheese, of course!

-Within our research, we were unable to find the creator of National Cheeseburger Day, an “unofficial” national holiday.
+Within our research, we were unable to identify the origin of National Cheeseburger Day.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day with National Day Calendar!